communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

   	<tbody>
   		<tr>
   			<td><strong>After initialization complete</strong><br /><br />
         Add a callback function that will be called after the initialization completed.
-If the widget framework should be initialized this callback will be invoked after any callback added with `addWidgetFrameworkInitializedCallback`.
+If the widget framework should be initialized this callback will be invoked after any callback added with <code class="highlighter-rouge">addWidgetFrameworkInitializedCallback</code>.
   			</td>
   			<td>communote.initializer.addAfterInitCallbacks</td>
   		</tr>